Content

 Posttraumatic Stress Disorder

 Therapy is the first-choice treatment for PTSD.
-However, medications may also be required for quick symptom relief.
+However, medications may also be required to manage symptoms.
 For this purpose, doctors mostly recommend SSRIs, as they are effective in controlling intrusive and avoidant symptoms associated with PTSD.

 Bulimia Nervosa